The inspiring women of The Ottawa Hospital

 Shaping female leaders, now and in the future

-Dr. Roth credits Dr. Jack Kitts, President and CEO of The Ottawa Hospital for his leadership in this regard.
+Dr. Roth credits Dr. Jack Kitts, former President and CEO of The Ottawa Hospital for his leadership in this regard.
 With support, mentorship, and training, women in medicine have more opportunities than ever before.

 “The tone is set at the top, and if the leaders don’t see this as essential its not going to happen,” said Dr. Roth.

 Dr. Roth hopes to inspire more women and guide them toward the pursuit of leadership roles at The Ottawa Hospital.

 Meet just a few of the women revolutionizing health care right here in Ottawa – and around the world.

 Medical Director for The Ottawa Hospital’s Sexual Assault and Partner Abuse Care Program

 As a medical student, Dr. Kari Sampsel wondered if oncology was the right career choice for her.
 In her first year, however, she was invited to spend time in the Emergency Department for a shift – and she never looked back.

 Throughout her training, Dr. Sampsel had the opportunity to work alongside a forensic expert who solidified her interest in clinical forensic medicine, particularly in the care of survivors of sexual assault or intimate partner violence.
 Today, as the Medical Director for The Ottawa Hospital’s Sexual Assault and Partner Abuse Care Program, Dr. Sampsel has cared for thousands of survivors with compassion and expertise, on what is likely one of the worst days of their lives.
 “To be the champion for those who have been victimized or have no voice, to get them back on their feet, is extremely fulfilling,” expressed Dr. Sampsel.